United Church of Canada: 1980s

 In 1980, at the 29th General Council, the commissioning of diaconal ministers as a part of ordered ministry was approved.

 On August 16, 1980, the 28th General Council elected the first female Moderator, the Reverend Lois Wilson.

 On August 17, 1980, a United Church of Canada task force released In God's Image, its report on sexual ethics which recommended the admission of homosexuals into the ministry and tolerance of premarital sex.
 Although the report accepted abortion under qualified circumstances, it rejected abortion on demand.

-With union talks with the Anglicans already at end, talks with the Disciples of Christ also ended in 1985.
+With union talks with the Anglicans already at an end, talks with the Disciples of Christ also ended in 1985.

 In 1986, the 31st General Council elected a female Moderator, Anne M. Squire.

 In 1988, the 32nd General Council chose to end investment in South Africa, apologize to First Nations congregations for past denials of native spirituality by the church, and elected the first Moderator of Asian descent, Sang Chul Lee.
 However, those events were largely overshadowed when the commissioners passed a statement called Membership, Ministry and Human Sexuality that stated "all persons, regardless of sexual orientation, who profess their faith in Jesus Christ are welcome to be or become members of The United Church of Canada" and that "all members of the United Church are eligible to be considered for ordered ministry."
 Taken together, these two statements opened the door for openly gay men and women to join the ministry.
 Many members opposed this, and over the next four years, membership fell by 78,184.
 In some cases, entire congregations split, with a sizeable faction—sometimes led by the minister—leaving to form an independent church.
 Some of those opposed to the gay ordination issue chose to stay in the church, and formed the Community of Concern, a voice of conservatism within the church.